Altidias/Milestone1_Group52/Software Design Document.md

 ### 2.1 User Requirements

 This application will provide a simple but powerful GUI for users to interact with the system.
-Designed for the average non tech savvy individual to ensure greater accessibility.
+Designed for the average non-tech-savvy individual to ensure greater accessibility.

 Fictional User: A gym goer who is focused on meeting specific dietary intakes to maintain a healthy diet.
-This user is fairly knowledgable on nutrition but needs an easy tool to manage daily food intake, track progress and access nutritional information
+This user is fairly knowledgeable on nutrition but needs an easy tool to manage daily food intake, track progress and access nutritional information

-Through the GUI users will be able to:
-- Search for specific food items through a text box and view nutritional information.
+From the user's perspective the application will:
+- Allow the searching of specific foods by name and viewing of detailed nutritional information in an easy-to-read format.
-- View nutritional data visualizations on queried food items with pie and bar graphs.
+- Present nutritional data visually with pie and bar graphs which helps the user understand the nutritional breakdown of different foods.
-  - An additional subfeature to this is the ability to compare foods side by side to make informed choices.
-- Use advanced search techniques such as data filtering which will allow users to filter their searches based on specific nutritional criteria.
+- Enable advanced filtering/searching options to find foods based on specific nutritional criteria, allowing filtering by range or levels of specific nutrients.
-- The ability to track daily nutritional intake through a form which will be saved.
-- Set daily nutritional goals which will interact with the tracker to show progress.
+- Provide a daily nutrition/intake tracker to log food intake, track nutritional consumption and monitor progress towards any set goals.
+- Allow users to set and modify daily nutritional goals, showing progress from the tracker.

 ### 2.2	Software Requirements
 Define the functionality the software will provide.
 This section should list requirements formally, often using the word "shall" to describe functionalities.